alfafimel/IPWK4-CORE/README.md

 Summarize the process of the project
 Provide the concluding statement concerning the hypothesis, the results, and the sensitivity of the testing.
 Dataset
-The dataset and glossary to use for this project can be found here [http://bit.ly/DSCoreAutolibDataset (Links to an external site.)] and here [Link] respectively.
+The dataset and glossary to use for this project can be found here [http://bit.ly/DSCoreAutolibDataset (Links to an external site.)] and here [http://bit.ly/DSCoreAutolibDatasetGlossary] respectively.

 The provided dataset is a daily aggregation, by date and postal code, of the number of events on the Autolib network (car-sharing and recharging).